kapilmishra/realign-chat-history-service/ReadMe.md

-# FastAPI Clean Architecture Example
+FastAPI Clean Architecture Example
 This project is an example of how to structure a FastAPI application following the principles of Clean Architecture (also known as Hexagonal Architecture).
-The goal is to keep the codebase maintainable, testable, and scalable
+The goal is to keep the codebase maintainable, testable, and scala# Project Name

 ## Description